blane13brown/blane13brown.github.io/README.md

   shown as either red or green, depending on if you have improved your sleep or not, along with a detailed statistic comparing your sleep data.
 I used a similar design pattern for the remaining health sections such as weight and exercise.

+#### Color Selector
+  Allows the user to customize the look of their mirror by changing the overall color scheme

 ## Requirements for a grade of B
 My mirror has been implemented in p5.js so that I could utilize the power of JavaScript for API calls and reading from JSON files.
 Each widget is created as its own